7mada123/isolate_generator/README.md

 if you want to run multiple classes in the same isolate while writing the code for each class in a separate file you can use `sharedIsolate` argument

-to use it all the classes should be in a library, to see the implementation please take a look at the [example]()
+to use it all the classes should be in a library, to see the implementation please take a look at the [shared_isolate_example](https://github.com/7mada123/isolate_generator/tree/main/example/lib/shared_isolate_example)

 > this isn't for communication between isolates but for sharing the same isolate between different class so you don't end up spawning different isolate for each simple class